south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

     // Make our quaffle objects visibile.
 Note that we initially set them to be invisible in our CSS above. quaffle.style.visibility = "visible";

-    // move the quaffle
-    moveQuaffle(); //ADD THIS LINE OF CODE TO START MOVING THE QUAFFLE.
+    //ADD THIS LINE OF CODE TO START MOVING THE QUAFFLE. moveQuaffle();
   }
 ```

 #### Try it out
 Try it out in your browser.
 You should see your quaffle flying about the screen.

+### 5. Pause and Review
 At this point, you should pause and review the code carefully.
 Try and answer the following questions:
 * Why does the quaffle keep moving about the screen as opposed to moving once and stoping?
 See if you can identify the line of code that makes this animation repeat itself indefinitely.
 * How would you increase or decrease the speed of the quaffle?
+* Why does the animation stop once we refresh the browser?

-### 5. Update our Score each time we click on the Quaffle
+### 6. Update our Score each time we click on the Quaffle

 It wouldn't be a game if we didn't keep track of the score.
 Previously, we added an `onclick` attribute to our `new game` button which is logical as you can click a button.
 However, HTML actually allows us to add an `onclick` attribute to any HTML object.
 In this case, we want to add an `onclick` attribute to our quaffle, which is a div.